Vishal999/Golang/Methods/readme.md

 # Methods

+Methods provide a way to add behavior to user-defined types.

 #### Methods and Indirection

 Method with value/pointer receivers take either a value or a pointer as the receiver when they are called while a function that takes a value argument must take a value of that specific type and same is true for pointer as well.